vivanov-vivo/common-words-chart/README.md

 These variables will indicate the .txt files we want to include in our word counting as well as the number of words to display in the result. **Note:** The files on which the code executes don't have to be exclusively inside `/app/text_files/`.
 They can exist elsewhere on the container.
 As long as you know the path and specify it when running a container, the code will include these files in its execution.

 ### How to run in Docker
-1. After downloading and extracting the contents of the .zip file (or pulling the repository), go to common-words-chart directory
+1. After downloading and extracting the contents of the .zip file (or pulling the repository), locate in the directory common-words-chart
 2. run the following command:
 ```
 $ docker build -t <image-name> .